Christopher-Chilengwe/alx-system_engineering-devops/0x19-postmortem/README.md

-# Postmortem
+# Postmortem Guide

-Learning how to write an Incident Report, also referred to as a Postmortem.
-This postmortem follows the guidelines used closely by google engineers to file reports.
-The report is made up of five parts, an issue summary, a timeline, root cause analysis, resolution and recovery, and lastly, corrective and preventative measures.
-Lets review each of these parts in detail.
+This guide provides an overview of how to write an Incident Report, also known as a Postmortem.
+The structure is inspired by the approach used by Google engineers for their incident reports.
+The report is divided into five key sections: Issue Summary, Timeline, Root Cause Analysis, Resolution and Recovery, and Corrective and Preventative Measures.
+Let's explore each section in detail.

 ### Issue Summary

-- short summary (5 sentences)
+- Provide a concise summary (around 5 sentences).
-- list the duration along with start and end times (include timezone)
+- Include the duration of the incident, with start and end times (specify the timezone).
-- state the impact (most user requests resulted in 500 errors, at peak 100%)
+- Describe the impact (e.g., most user requests resulted in 500 errors, with 100% impact at the peak).
-- close with root cause
+- Conclude with the root cause.

 ### Timeline

-- list the timezone
+- Specify the timezone.
-- covers the outage duration
+- Detail the outage duration.
-- when outage began
+- Note when the outage began.
-- when staff was notified
+- Indicate when staff was notified.
-- actions, events, …
+- Include all actions and events.
-- when service was restored
+- Mention when the service was restored.

 ### Root Cause

-- give a detailed explanation of event
+- Offer a thorough explanation of the event.
-- do not sugarcoat
+- Be transparent—avoid minimizing the issue.

-### Resolution and recovery
+### Resolution and Recovery

-- give detailed explanation of actions taken (includes times)
+- Provide a detailed account of the actions taken, including specific times.

 ### Corrective and Preventative Measures

-- itemized list of ways to prevent it from happening again
+- List specific steps to prevent future incidents.
-- what can we do better next time?
+- Consider what can be improved for next time.